victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 {% endhighlight%}

-this is such a natural thing that we never stop to think about what really happens under the hood, so lets do it now.
+this is such a natural thing that we never stop to think about what really happens under the hood.
+So lets do it now.

-the javascript engine does multiple passes on the source code before actually running it, so one of the very first things that the engine will do is to go through all your code searching for variable and functions declarations, once it finds these declarations it will move them to the top of the current scope.
+The javascript engine does multiple passes on the source code before actually running it, one of the very first things that the engine will do is to go through all your code searching for variable and functions declarations.
+Once it finds these declarations it will move them to the top of the current scope.

 let's see this example: